GraphPKU/PiSSA/README.md

 ```

-## How to use PiSA to initialize a linear LoRA layer:
+## How to use PiSA to initialize a linear LoRA layer :
 ```
 from peft.tuners.lora import Linear import torch